-Dr Matthew Keir is a general practice registrar working in the north-east of England, and currently splits his time working in both primary care and with the paediatric rheumatology team at the Great North Children's Hospital in Newcastle upon Tyne.
+Dr Matthew Keir is a General Practitioner working in the north-east of England, and currently splits his time working in both primary care and with the medical education team at Newcastle University.

-He is also developing an interest in medical education through studying for further qualifications in this field.
 Matthew is interested in improving links between community- and hospital-based services and in the clinical teaching of undergraduate medical students.

-Dr Charlene FoleyPaediatric Rheumatology Trainee
+Dr Charlene Foley Paediatric Rheumatology Consultant